CWTSLeiden/Journal-Observatory-framework/README.md

 # Scholarly Communication Platform Framework

 This repository contains the source code of the Scholarly Communication Platform Framework developed in the [Journal Observatory project](https://www.journalobservatory.org).
-The Scholarly Communication Platform Framework is a new, high-level, structured language that enables the exchange of information about platforms for scholarly communication.
+The Scholarly Communication Platform Framework is a high-level structured language that enables the exchange of information about platforms for scholarly communication.
 The framework consists of two core elements:
-- the [Platform Assertion Document (PAD) data model](#platform-assertion-document-pad-data-model), that facilitates the exchange of information about scholarly communication platforms in a machine-readable and traceable way, and
+- The [Platform Assertion Document (PAD) data model](#platform-assertion-document-pad-data-model), which facilitates the exchange of information about scholarly communication platforms in a machine-readable and traceable way.
-- the [Scholarly Communication Platform (SCPO) Ontology](#scholarly-communication-platform-scpo-ontology) for describing specific properties of scholarly communication platforms.
+- The [Scholarly Communication Platform Ontology (SCPO)](#scholarly-communication-platform-ontology-scpo) for describing specific properties of scholarly communication platforms.

+More detailed information is available in this [technical report](https://doi.org/10.5281/zenodo.7860610).

 ## Platform Assertion Document (PAD) data model